-A new Graf Road Sewer Pump Station will be needed to accommodate increased flows generated by additional residential, commercial and industrial development in the southwestern area of the City.
-The Pump Station is near full capacity and design for a new station is nearly complete with construction estimated to commence in 2016-2017.
+A new Graf Road Sewer Pump Station is now under construction to accommodate increased flows generated by additional residential, commercial and industrial development in the southern portion of the City.
 The station serves a large catchment area spanning Storey Avenue, along Low Street to the Route 1 Traffic Circle, including the Newburyport Business & Industry Park as well as the area proposed for a 40R Smart Growth District (for additional information about the proposed 40R, see Chapter 4: Land Use Planning & Development).